soapdog/firefoxos-quick-guide/firstapp.md

 On the piece of code above we create a constructor function that creates new Memos with some fields already initialized.
 After that we implement functions for listing, saving and removing notes.
 Many of these functions receive a callback parameter called `inCallback` which is a function to be called after the function does its thing.
 This is needed due to the asynchronous nature of IndexedDB.
 All callbacks have the same signature which is `callback(error, value)` where one of the values is null depending on the outcome of the previous function.

 A> Since this is a beginner book I've opted not to use [*Promises*](https://developer.mozilla.org/en-US/docs/Mozilla/JavaScript_code_modules/Promise.jsm/Promise) since many beginners are not familiar with the concept.
-I recommend with all my heart using such concepts to create easier to maintain code that is more pleasant to read.
+I recommend using such concepts to create easier to maintain code that is more pleasant to read.

-Now that our note storage and manipulation functions are ready lets implement our app logic in a file called **app.js**.
+Now that our note storage and manipulation functions are ready, let's implement our app logic in a file called **app.js**.

 ### app.js